-- 21.7.
+21.7.
 Dry Cleaning.
 Members shall be entitled to have their uniforms dry cleaned.
 Each member may have no more than ten (10) uniform items cleaned each week, at no cost to the member.
 Uniform items for non-uniformed members shall be defined as items of regular work clothing.
-The City shall designate the dry cleaning service where uniforms are to be cleaned for the provision of such services. - 21.8.
+The City shall designate the dry cleaning service where uniforms are to be cleaned for the provision of such services.

+21.8.
 Termination.
-Upon employment termination, members shall return to the City all uniforms and equipment furnished by the City. - 21.9.
+Upon employment termination, members shall return to the City all uniforms and equipment furnished by the City.

+21.9.
 Range Ammunition.
 Subject to availability, each member may receive, at no cost to the member, up to one hundred (100) rounds of ammunition and up to twenty (20) shotgun shells and/or rifle shells per month for use at the Gahanna Division of Police's range or at another location approved by an immediate supervisor.
 The member shall sign for ammunition received.
-Unused ammunition may not be carried over or credited to a later month, and may be removed from the Division of Police's range or from another location, upon prior approval by an immediate supervisor. - 21.10.
+Unused ammunition may not be carried over or credited to a later month, and may be removed from the Division of Police's range or from another location, upon prior approval by an immediate supervisor.
+Upon members having access to the Department's firing range, the distribution of ammunition in accordance with this Section shall cease.

+21.10.
 Safe Equipment.
 The City shall furnish and maintain, within the limits of its financial capability, the necessary tools, facilities, vehicles, supplies, and equipment required for members to safely carry out their duties.
 Members are responsible for reporting unsafe conditions or practices, for avoiding negligence, and for properly using and caring for tools, facilities, vehicles, supplies, and equipment provided by the City.

 21.11.
 Firearm.
 The Division issued firearm will be determined by the Chief.
 Effective January 1, 2019, all newly hired members must carry the Division issued handgun.
 Effective December 31, 2021, all members must carry the Division-issued handgun.
 Any member issued a firearm by the Division must carry it as a duty weapon.
 Should the Chief modify the Division issued handgun, members may purchase their current service handgun for \$100.
-Any member who maintains employment with the City for twenty (20) years or more shall be allowed, upon separation from employment, to purchase his or her Department-issued handgun for one dollar (\$1.00), provided the member has carried the handgun as a duty weapon for at least eight (8) years.
+Any member who maintains employment with the City for twenty (20) years or more shall be allowed, upon separation from employment, to purchase his or her Department-issued handgun, as equipped, for one dollar (\$1.00), provided the member has carried the handgun as a duty weapon for at least eight (8) years.